Homeschool Without Internet in Nunavut's Remote Communities

 The $1,000 Reimbursement: What It Covers Offline

-Nunavut's $1,000 annual reimbursement for home education expenses is meaningful, but the eligible expenses favour physical materials over digital subscriptions.
-The reimbursement covers:
+Nunavut's reimbursement of up to $1,000 per academic year for home education expenses is meaningful, but the eligible expenses favour approved program materials.
+The reimbursement may cover:

-- Registration fees — for distance learning programs, including Vista Virtual School if you're accessing it for specific credits
+- Registration fees — for authorized distance learning programs, subject to DEA review

-For families without reliable internet who are building a physical curriculum library, the $1,000 reimbursement essentially covers the cost of a solid year's worth of workbook-based curriculum.
+For families without reliable internet who are building a physical curriculum library, the reimbursement can help cover approved workbook-based curriculum.
 The key is keeping receipts and submitting the claim through the correct DEA process.

 Practical Planning Timeline for Sealift Communities